Scheduled Swims

 - Be a member in good standing for at least six months

-- OR complete the 40-mile Polar Bear swim within your first six months of membership
+- OR complete the 40-mile Polar Bear swim challenge

 - OR complete the “Accelerated Out-of-Cove Process”; contact the swim commissioners for information and the form

-Ready for your first swim?
+Ready for your first club swim?
 Wonderful!
 We are thrilled you will be joining us.
-Here are some things you need to know.
+Check out the swim rules and tips for everything need to know.

 Swim Results